1

 borne iron whiskers having favorable characteristics.

-Like all other theories of the universe, except the cellular class,
+Like all other models of the universe, except the cellular class,

 the QSSU does not give a cause for the rotation of galaxies.